modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

 If you find errors and opportunities for improvement in the labs below, please report them as under the "Issues" tab above (Direct link: https://github.com/modellbibliotek/kurs-openEHR-jan-2021/issues)

-## Preparations to be made before the teaching session 3
+## Preparations to be made before session 3
 1. Create users on Github and in Archetype Designer according to instructions in the first two instructions at https://openehr.atlassian.net/wiki/spaces/healthmod/pages/966295553/Snabbstartsguide+f+r+modelleringsverketig
 1. If you are not already logged in to Archetype Designer (https://tools.openehr.org/designer/) follow instruction 3 (about logging in)
 1. In order to be able to experiment and save withour risking destroying any body elses work, create your own repository by: